-How can we promote grit?
-Here are a handful of promising practices:
+How can we promote grit for kids?
+Here are nine promising practices:

-Or, maybe, for now, we shouldn’t forget to see parenting as a passion—something that we love unlike any other pursuit, to which we are utterly committed and at which we can always get better.
+We shouldn’t forget to see parenting as a passion, too—something that we love unlike any other pursuit, to which we are utterly committed and at which we can always get better.
 Setbacks aside, we can stay curious, keep learning and persist!